n8henrie/n8henrie.github.io/_posts/2011-05-22-on-matters-zero-sum-sam-harris.md

         <blockquote>
           <p>
-            Why, for example, should I not prefer my own well-being, or the well-being of the people I love, to overall, or global, well-being?&#8230; Harris never provides a satisfactory response to this line of thought, and I doubt that one is possible.
+            Why, for example, should I not prefer my own well-being, or the well-being of the people I love, to overall, or global, well-being?… Harris never provides a satisfactory response to this line of thought, and I doubt that one is possible.
 After all, as he acknowledges, the claim that “We should maximize the global well-being of conscious creatures” is not an empirical finding.
 So what is it?
 What in the world makes it true?
 How does it become binding on me if I don’t accept it?
           </p>
         </blockquote>